yojoecapital/arabize-cli/README.md

 ## How to use:

-Use `arabize letters` to get a list of all transliterated letters and their Unicode mappings
+Use `arabize letters` to get a list of all transliterated letters and their Unicode mappings.

 Pass the transliterated letters to have the Arabic Unicode copied to clipboard.